 There are various deployments that include multiple AIMLE servers, for example, hierarchichal, Edge deployments etc.

 Pre-conditions:

-Each AIMLE client or VAL server is pre-configured with a default AIMLE server URI.
-The default AIMLE server exposes the discovery API that returns a list of AIMLE servers matching given criteria.
+Each AIMLE client or VAL server is pre-configured with a AIMLE server URI.
+The AIMLE server exposes the discovery API that returns a list of AIMLE servers matching given criteria.